-Preference and visitedness-based traversal
+Preference- and visitedness-based traversal

-This method (see Section 5.5) visits the cell with high preference value first and more frequently, because the algorithm chooses the next cell based on the preference value of the neighbouring cells.
-In Figure 27 it can be seen that most of the visited cells are visited 5-6 times, but there are a lot of unvisited cells.
+This method (Section 5.5) visits the cells with a high preference value first and more frequently because the algorithm selects the next cell based on the preference value of the neighbouring cells.
+In Figure 27, it can be seen that most of the visited cells are visited 5–6 times, but there are a large number of unvisited cells.